Bruno-Diego/CodeInstitutePortfolio1/README.md

   9. **As a visitor I can contact the creator via e-mail with the contact form.**
     - The contac page contains a form that you can fill in with your name, e-mail and a message that is sent straight to the e-mail of the website's creator.
+      - If the user click the `Submit e-mail!` Button...
+      - The user fill the `Name` field with his name;

   ![Form](./assets/docs/form.png)